Dark Skies

 The natural 24-hour day/night cycle is one of the most fundamental forces shaping life on Earth.
 For billions of years, plants, animals, and humans have evolved in sync with predictable patterns of daylight and darkness.
 This daily rhythm controls when we sleep and wake, when animals hunt or rest, and when plants grow, flower, and conserve energy.
 Today, widespread artificial light at night is disrupting this ancient cycle in ways that are increasingly harmful to the natural world.

 Artificial lighting after sunset can interfere with the biological signals that tell organisms when it is time to rest or become active.
+Just as blue light from phones before bedtime has been shown to reduce the quality of human sleep, bright outdoor lighting can disrupt circadian rhythms in people as well.
 In wildlife, this disruption can cause confusion, stress, and exhaustion.
 Animals may feed at the wrong times, become more vulnerable to predators, or fail to reproduce successfully.
 Plants can be affected as well, altering their growth cycles, flowering times, or seasonal dormancy.
 Insects, especially nighttime pollinators, are often drawn to artificial lights, where many die from exhaustion or increased predation.
 These losses ripple through ecosystems, reducing pollination and food sources for other species.

 One of the most dramatic effects of light pollution is seen in migratory birds.
 Nearly 80% of migratory birds in North America travel at night, navigating by the stars and natural light cues.
 Bright artificial lights from buildings and cities can disorient these birds, pulling them off their migration routes.
 Confused birds may circle illuminated structures for hours, becoming exhausted and colliding with windows and walls.